Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 var recommendations = await getRecommendationsAsync(new SongService());
 ```

-This approach may look extremely awkward in the context of object-oriented programming, but this is something functional languages provide out of the box with their support for _currying_.
+This technique may look extremely awkward in the context of object-oriented programming, but this is something functional languages provide out of the box with their support for _currying_.
 For example, this is essentially the same code as above, but written in F#:

 ```fsharp
 let getRecommendations userName songService = task {